actionml/harness/README.md

 The Harness core is made from a component called a Router, which maintains REST endpoints that can be attached at runtime to resource IDs and Engine classes.
 It is meant as a core piece for HTTP microservices to use in presenting a REST interface and also supports SSL, signature based authentication, and REST route based authorization.

+The Harness server core is small and fast and so is quite useful in single Algorithm solutions but by adding the Auth-server and scalable Engines can also become a SaaS System.

 The Router has an API to create endpoints and attach Akka Actors to them for handling incoming requests.
-This is used to specialize the Router for the work of the particular microservices used.
+This is used to specialize the Router for the work of the particular microservice Engine.
 The implementaton is based on akka-http and uses the DSL and directives provided by it.

 ## Administrator